Aesop Rock

 Ian Matthias Bavitz (born June 5, 1976), better known by his stage name Aesop Rock, is an American rapper and producer from Long Island, New York.
 He was at the forefront of the new wave of underground and alternative hip hop acts that emerged during the late 1990s and early 2000s.
 He was signed to El-P's Definitive Jux label until it went on hiatus in 2010.
 In a 2010 retrospective, betterPropaganda ranked him at number 19 at the Top 100 Artists of the Decade.

-He released his first album, Music for Earthworms, in 1997, with Float following 3 years later.
-Labor Days, his third studio album, was released on September 18, 2001.
-His next release came two years later, titled Bazooka Tooth, released on September 23, 2003.
-His fourth studio album, None Shall Pass, was released on August 28, 2007.
+He released his first album, Music for Earthworms, in 1997, with Float following three years later.
+Labor Days, his third studio album, was released in September 2001.
+His next release, titled Bazooka Tooth, released 2 years later in September 2003.
+His fifth studio album, None Shall Pass, was released in August 2007.
 Its titular song became one of Ian's most popular and well-known songs.
-His sixth record, Skelethon, was released on July 10, 2012.
-His seventh release, The Impossible Kid, came out on April 29, 2016.
-His eighth and most recent album, Spirit World Field Guide, came out on November 13, 2020.
+His sixth record, Skelethon, was released in July 2012.
+His seventh release, The Impossible Kid, came out in April 2016.
+His eighth album, Spirit World Field Guide, came out in November 2020, with his ninth album, Garbology, released in November 2021.
+Integrated Tech Solutions, his tenth album, was released in November 2023.

-He is a member of the groups The Weathermen, Hail Mary Mallon (with Rob Sonic & DJ Big Wiz), The Uncluded (with Kimya Dawson) and Malibu Ken (with Tobacco).
+He was a member of the groups The Weathermen, Hail Mary Mallon, and the Uncluded, and is currently the vocalist of duo Malibu Ken.

 Regarding his name, he said: "I acquired the name Aesop from a movie I had acted in with some friends.
 It was my character's name and it sort of stuck.
 The rock part came later just from throwing it in rhymes."

 Early life and education

-Early and personal life

-Bavitz was born at Syosset Hospital in Syosset, New York, and raised in Northport, Long Island, New York to his father Paul and mother Jameija.
+Bavitz was born at Syosset Hospital in Syosset, New York, and raised in Northport, Long Island, New York, to his father Paul and mother Jameija.
 Bavitz has two brothers: Christopher T. Bavitz (born 1973), a clinical professor at Harvard Law School and director of Cyberlaw Clinic at the Berkman Klein Center for Internet & Society, and Graham J. Bavitz (born 1978).
 Along with his siblings, Ian was raised Catholic, but he later became agnostic.
 Bavitz attended Northport High School in 1990 and graduated in 1994.
-In 2005, he married Allyson Baker, guitarist and vocalist of rock band Dirty Ghosts; they resided in San Francisco, but have since divorced.

-1994–1998: College

 After graduating from high school, Bavitz attended Boston University in Massachusetts where he studied visual arts.
 He acquired his bachelor's in 1998.
 He met his future collaborator, Blockhead, in 1994 during the latter's only year at the school.
 After hearing Aesop Rock freestyle, Blockhead decided to forgo his own dreams of rapping in favor of focusing on production.
 Blockhead was involved with a crew in New York called The Overground that included Dub-L. During his early adulthood, Aesop Rock held various odd jobs including positions answering phones for clothing catalogs, packaging artwork in art gallery storerooms and working for one-hour photo developers.